HomeAdvisor: Technology

-Instant Booking, launched in 2015 allows homeowners to instantly schedule appointments with service professionals and “eliminate phone tag between the provider and homeowner, which is how the service worked before.”
+In 2015, HomeAdvisor launched Instant Booking, an online scheduling tool, which allows customers to schedule appointments for over 500 service options rather than booking over the phone.

-Instant Connect, a service where “homeowners are contacted by a HomeAdvisor specialist via phone within one to two minutes.”
+HomeAdvisor uses Instant Connect, a service where homeowners can contact or be contacted by a HomeAdvisor specialist via phone within one to two minutes to get advice or information about a potential service.

 Same Day Service allows homeowners to instantly schedule an appointment to complete their home project the same day.

-Homeowners can also make appointments using HomeAdvisor through Facebook.

-HomeAdvisor also integrates smart devices like Apple Watch and Amazon Echo.
+HomeAdvisor has integrated with smart devices like Amazon Echo to allow customers to make appointments by asking Amazon's AI assistant to make a service appointment.

 Criticism

 Several news articles have reported on the screening process of HomeAdvisor, investigating possible loopholes available to contractors that have been used by criminals.
 Denver investigative reporter Heidi Hemmat wrote one such story about a client that used a contractor recommended by HomeAdvisor to put in a concrete driveway.
 The recommended "local" company did not complete the work, demanded payment upfront and any work that was performed needed to be redone.
 The company recommended was from Avon CO and did not have a business license.

-Although HomeAdvisor currently has a BBB rating of A−, the rating had been as low as a "B", in 2017.
-There are over 600 negative reviews of the service on the BBB website.
-However, the HomeAdvisor brand has as high as a 4.4 out of 5 on sites like ConsumerAffairs and Trust Pilot but as low as a 2.8 out of 5 on SiteJabber.
+The HomeAdvisor brand has as high as a 4.4 out of 5 on sites like ConsumerAffairs and Trust Pilot but as low as a 2.8 out of 5 on SiteJabber.

 HomeAdvisor has also received data security concerns over its use of Home Improvement Industry practices known as Pay Per Lead Services.
 HomeAdvisor collects users data when a request is made and then sells that data to local contractors in exchange for money.
 A previous claim that homeowners are unaware that their data is being sold to contractors has been refuted by HomeAdvisor via their own language used on their "contact forms" on their website.
-A standard CCPA/TCPA disclaimer is included at or above the "submit" button, which states "By clicking View Matching Pros, you affirm you have read and agree to the HomeAdvisor Terms, and you agree and authorize HomeAdvisor and its affiliates, and their networks of Service Professionals, to deliver marketing calls or texts using automated technology to the number you provided above regarding your project and other home services offers.
-Consent is not a condition of purchase."
-This and other standard disclaimers have been present on HomeAdvisor and their other sites like Angie's List since the inception of the company.
-The practice of selling leads to businesses is common in the online marketing space.
-Sites like HomeAdvisor are clear about being a marketplace for consumers to find contractors to help complete their project.
-Thus, the intent of each user is to be connected to a business when they complete any contact form available on the corresponding site.
+A standard CCPA/TCPA disclaimer is included at or above the "submit" button, which states that HomeAdvisor and its affiliates, as well as their networks of Service Professionals, may deliver marketing calls or texts to the user's number.

+In April 2023, the FTC finalized a consent order against HomeAdvisor, requiring HomeAdvisor to pay $7.2 million USD and prohibiting the company from making "any false or misleading claims regarding its leads, including that they concern individuals who are ready to hire a service provider or who submitted a request for home services directly to HomeAdvisor."